andrejcremoznik/WordPressBP/README.md

 Read up on [how to create self signed certificates](https://gist.github.com/andrejcremoznik/41fe07e342ac4d2376b8547155d6e049) for development.
 If you do create SSL certs, enable them in the Nginx config (above) and change the URLs in `.env`.

 To be able to access `http://mywebsite.dev` you need to map the server IP to `mywebsite.dev` domain in `/etc/hosts`.
-If you're running the server on your local machine, the IP is `127.0.0.1`, if you are using a virtual environment (and you should), then use the IP of that VM.
+If you're running the server on your local machine, the IP is `127.0.0.1`, if you are using a virtual environment, then use the IP of that VM.

 ```
 $ /etc/hosts